vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Check cron.d and see if any script is executed as root at any time and is world writeable.
 If so, you can use to setuid a binary with /bin/bash and use it to get root.

+pspy
+^^^^

+`pspy - unprivileged linux process snooping <https://github.com/DominicBreuker/pspy>`_  is a command line tool designed to snoop on processes without need for root permissions.
+It allows you to see commands run by other users, cron jobs, etc. as they execute.
+Great for enumeration of Linux systems in CTFs.
+Also great to demonstrate your colleagues why passing secrets as arguments on the command line is a bad idea.

+The tool gathers it's info from procfs scans.
+Inotify watchers placed on selected parts of the file system trigger these scans to catch short-lived processes.
+It is a great tool to search for cron jobs running.

 Unattended APT - Upgrade
 ------------------------